 This extraordinary event is based on early begging rituals from Europe, during the Medieval era.
 In Eunice, the courir was abandoned for a few years during World War II, but in 1946, a small band of riders revived the tradition.
 Today, the Eunice Courir de Mardi Gras has more than 2,000 participants on the run, and it continues to increase each year.
 The run is always held on Mardi Gras day, but other carnival activities begin the Friday before Fat Tuesday.
-You can find a full schedule of Mardi Gras events in Eunice here.
+There’s a full schedule of last year’s Mardi Gras events in Eunice here.

 Registration for this event is required, and participants must be 18 years or older.
 Registration is open at 6am at the Northwest Community Center.
 Early risers typically have a better chance of getting a seat on the trailer, but for those who are walking, the capitaine will keep you well-nourished with “boudin stops” along the way.